Hikkaduwa, Sri Lanka’s Hippy Heaven

 The food served will be mostly vegetarian.
 Starting your day with a Thambili coconut and fresh fruit after your morning Yoga practice, followed by breakfast/brunch.
 Here there will be a combination of local and international breakfast favorites and fresh juice.
 For our evening meal you will explore food sautéed in a blend of spices including black pepper, cinnamon, turmeric, garlic, pandan leaves and curry leaves simmered in coconut milk is what makes the Sri Lanken cuisine so unique.
 The flavors are unique and for food lovers an unforgettable experience.
 Local fish will be offered on some days.

-Accommodation in shared room no sea view : £1,150
+Accommodation in shared double room with sea view : £1,285

 Accommodation in single room supplement Additional: £500

 All rooms have on suite bathrooms and private balcony!